 The level of general human capability within the urban water sector's institutions may be determined by the presence of critical technical proficiency.
-The availability of specialized water engineers with degrees from reputable universities is essential in planning and implementing any water management strategy.
+The availability of specialized water engineers with degrees from reputable universities is essential to planning and implementing any water management strategy.
 On the other hand, high vacancy rates in top technical jobs point to a limited capability for change.
-In addition to formal education, training, and exposure are different ways that skills are created (Figure 9).
+In addition to formal education, training, and exposure, there are different ways that skills are created (Figure 9).
 The presence of on-the-job skills training is another factor to consider when evaluating the capacity of urban water organizations.
-In India, there exists a general gap in the experience of integrating a conventional method for water management[75], No proper training and education of the staff, and limited resource person with expertise.
-No sync between designing, planning, and maintaining infrastructure[73,76,77].
+In India, there exists a general gap in the experience of integrating a conventional method for water management[75], There is no proper training and education of the staff, and there are limited resources with expertise.
+There is no sync between designing, planning, and maintaining infrastructure[73,76,77].
 The development and consulting sectors lack a significant understanding of BGI concepts and practices, in addition to local practicing staff and management professionals.
 As a result, the industry culture is either dubious of the BGI approach or results in bad planning and design.
 Also, integrating BGI elements involves intricate design processes and long-term maintenance planning.
 The lack of skilled human resources to handle these complex tasks can lead to suboptimal BGI implementation and reduced effectiveness over time.